Foo Fighters – My Hero Lyrics Meaning

 Conclusion: My Hero Meaning

-The song is a warning to spread the word (“take the evidence, race it around”), otherwise, the world may wake up to another news story of a meaningless death of another hero who no-one noticed.
+The song is a warning to spread the word (“take the evidence, race it around”), otherwise, the world may wake up to another news story of the meaningless death of another hero who no one noticed.

 What do you think is the meaning behind the lyrics of ‘My Hero’ by Foo Fighters?
 Let us know in the comments section below.